trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

   will grant or deny the authorization based on the value of ``allow``.
 * ``allow`` (required): set of access permissions granted to user.
 Values: ``read``, ``write``

-For example, if you want to allow only the user ``admin`` to read and write system information, allow ``alice`` to read system information, and deny all other access, you can use the following rules:
+For example, if you want to allow only the role ``admin`` to read and write system information, allow ``alice`` to read system information, and deny all other access, you can use the following rules: